 They will continuously review your needs throughout the duration of the case.
-They will also, along with volunteers from Victim Support, provide practical and emotional support.
+They will also, along with volunteers from the witness service, provide practical and emotional support.

-Under The Code of Practice for Victims Of Crime, which came into force on 3 April 2006, the Witness Care Unit has a legal obligation to:
+Under The Code of Practice for Victims Of Crime, the Witness Care Unit has a statutory obligation to:

 - Tell you if you will be required to give evidence

 - Tell you the dates of the court hearings